planetfederal/workshops/workshops/data_configs/sphinx/source/vector.rst

       </GeneralizationInfo>
 	</GeneralizationInfos>

-Now we can setup the Generalizing Store, pointing it to this file.
+Now we can set up the :guilabel:`Generalizing data store` and configure it to point to this file.
+The default parameter values for configuring this data store are listed below:

-These are the default parameter values that you will find to configure this datastore:

 .. figure:: imgs/generalizingstoredefault.jpg

-And you should change them to these ones:
+  *Default data store parameters*

+Modify the :guilabel:`GeneralizationInfosProviderParam` parameter to point to the XML file, and change the ``geotools`` package names to ``geoserver``:

 .. figure:: imgs/generalizingstoresetting.jpg

-As you see, the ``GeneralizationInfosProviderParam`` parameter points to the XML file, and we have changed the ``geotools`` package names to ``geoserver``.
+  *Modified data store parameters*

-Publish your layer.
+Save the changes and publish your layer.

-You should also have a datastore named *extremadura_highway* (that is why, in our XMl file we have ``baseFeatureName="extremadura_highway"``), created with the base layer.
+You should also have a data store named *extremadura_highway*—in our XMl file we defined the data store ``baseFeatureName="extremadura_highway"``, created with the base layer.

-If you already have it, you can open a preview of the generalized datastore and it should be using the different shapefiles, depending on the rendering scale.
-You can check the GeoServer log to be sure of that.
-You will find something like this:
+Open a preview of the generalized data store and you should see that it is using the  different shapefiles, depending on the rendering scale.
+Confirm this by checking the GeoServer logs.

 .. code-block:: console

 	XXXXXXXXXXXXXXXXX

+.. todo:: to be added?

-The Generalizing Store can work without the need of multiple copies of the whole layer, provided that the format used supports multiple geometries associated to one feature.
-In the case of shapefiles, it is not possible, since each feature can only have one geometry, so we have a lot of redundant data.
+The :guilabel:`Generalizing data store` can work without multiple copies of the whole layer, provided that the format used supports multiple geometries associated with one feature.
+The shapefile format does not support this functionality as each feature can only have one geometry, resulting in redundant data.
 All the attributes of each feature are copied in each shapefile.
-The ``dbf`` files of each of them are, in fact, identical.
-However, if we are working on a database, there is no problem having more than one geometry, so we can have a much better structure and save space.
-In the next section we will see how to optimize our data when it resides in a PostGIS database, including how to create pregeneralized version within PostGIS and using them with the GeoServer Generalizing Store.
+The ``.dbf`` files of each shapefile are identical.
+However, if we are working with a database, as multiple geometries are supported, the data structure is optimized with lower disk space requirements.

+In the next section we will see how to optimize our data in a PostGIS database, including how to create pregeneralized versions within PostGIS and using them with the GeoServer :guilabel:`Generalizing data store`.

-Preparation using PostGIS
+Data preparation in PostGIS
 ---------------------------

-The *stacked* structure with several shapefiles that we have used can be replaced by one in which all the geometries (the original one and the generalized ones) are part of the attributes of the feature.
-This can be done using PostGIS commands, and the result stored as well in PostGIS and accesed from GeoServer using the Generalizing Store.
+The *stacked* structure, using several shapefiles, may be replaced by a structure in which all the geometries (both original and generalized) are part of the attributes of the feature.
+This can be accomplished with PostGIS commands, with the results stored in PostGIS and accessed from GeoServer using the :guilabel:`Generalizing data store`.

 Let's import our original shapefile into PostGIS.
-The table structure is the following one.
+The table structure is as follows:

 .. code-block:: console

-	 Column  |              Type               |
+	 Column  |              Type
 	---------+---------------------------------+
-	 gid     | integer                         |
+	 gid     | integer
-	 type    | character varying(17)           |
+	 type    | character varying(17)
-	 name    | character varying(99)           |
+	 name    | character varying(99)
-	 oneway  | character varying(4)            |
+	 oneway  | character varying(4)
-	 lanes   | double precision                |
+	 lanes   | double precision
-	 geom    | geometry(MultiLineString,23030) |
+	 geom    | geometry(MultiLineString,23030)

-We are going to expand it to have more columns with additional simplified versions of the main geometries associated to each feature.
-Particularly, we want 4 more columns, to have 4 levels of generalization, as we had in the case of using shapefiles.
+We are going to add more columns with additional simplified versions of the main geometries associated with each feature.
+Specifically, we want four more columns and four levels of generalization, as we had with our shapefile example.

-The first thing to do is to add those columns.
-We will use the PostGIS ``AddGeometryColumn`` function.
+To add those columns, use the PostGIS :command:`AddGeometryColumn` function.
+Note the same geometry type as the original geometry must be used.

 .. code-block:: sql